Confused by the various different versions of Windows 10? We help you choose the right one for you

 There have been many releases of Microsoft Windows over the years, but it’s rarely been as simple as simply upgrading to the newest release.
 More often than not there are also different versions to be considered, and Windows 10 is no exception.

 Microsoft has named them ‘Editions’, and each one offers a different set of features.
-We’ve outlined them below so that you can be sure you’re upgrading to the right edition for you, and not wasting money on needless features.
+We’ve outlined them below so that you can be sure you’re choosing the right edition for you.

 Windows 10 Home

 Chances are that this will the be the edition best suited to you.
-Despite its name, it’s actually the standard version of Windows 10 and will most likely be the most popular edition once the dust has settled.
+Despite its name, it’s actually the standard version of Windows 10, and it's the one that comes pre-installed on most PCs sold to UK consumers.

 Windows 10 S